ibexa/documentation-developer/docs/api/graphql/graphql_custom_ft.md

          }
 ```

-It is required for every method that is implemented, so that other mappers are called for other Field Types.
+It is required for every method that is implemented, so that other mappers are called for the other Field Types.

 The [`RelationFieldDefinitionMapper`](https://github.com/ibexa/graphql/blob/main/src/lib/Schema/Domain/Content/Mapper/FieldDefinition/RelationFieldDefinitionMapper.php) example: